 The MEA for WNR's infrastructure produces revenue caps for 23 route sections of line, which represents the maximum possible level of disaggregation.
 Conceptually, it would be possible to calculate the January 2001 variables for each of these route sections.
-However, from a practical perspective, such a fine level of disaggregation introduces a level of complexity which would arguably not assist in the development of the methodology, which is the purpose of this paper.
-For this reason, we will disaggregate the model down to the level of the four major lines of the system, and calculate the input component of the TFP for each of these four lines.
+However, from a practical perspective, such a fine level of disaggregation introduces a level of complexity which would arguably not assist in the development of the methodology, which is the purpose of this paper.13 For this reason, we disaggregate the model down to the level of the four major lines of the system, and calculate the input component of the TFP for each of these four lines.
+We present X-factor and price adjustment figures for each of the four line sections.
+However, as noted in public submissions to the draft report, the fact that all four lines are operated by the same company and that the nature of the rail infrastructure business does not suggest it would be vastly different for each of the four lines, suggests that the regulator might better use a single X-factor (a weighted average of the four) in future determinations.
+In fact, as discussed in Sections 4.1 and 6.1, it may in fact be better to at least commence access determinations with a single X-factor calculated robustly for the rail infrastructure industry of Australia as a whole.

-&lt;sup>13 As the level of disaggregation is limited by the ease of calculation of an appropriate MEA, not by the TFP methodology, when the ERA uses the methodology of this paper in the next regulatory period, it may wish to disaggregate down to the section level, as it will have an actual MEA to use.
+13 As the level of disaggregation is limited by the ease of calculation of an appropriate MEA, not by the TFP methodology, when the ERA uses the methodology of this paper in the next regulatory period, it may wish to disaggregate down to the section level, as it will have an actual MEA to use.